INL Bureau · Office Profiles

 Vetted & Specialized Units

-Development and support of trusted, vetted law enforcement units that work hand-in-hand with U.S. agencies to conduct high-impact operations against cartel leadership, TCO networks, and FTOs across Mexico, Central America, and the Caribbean.
+Development and support of trusted, vetted law enforcement units that work hand-in-hand with U.S. agencies to conduct high-impact operations against gang and cartel leadership, TCO networks, and FTOs across Mexico, Central America, and the Caribbean.

 🌐